 [END FIGURE 2.21 HERE]

-SROCC noted the lack of continuous records of snow on sea ice.
+The SROCC noted the lack of continuous records of snow on sea ice.
 Nevertheless in recent decades, more snow on sea ice has been observed in the Atlantic sector in the Arctic than in the Western Arctic Ocean (Webster et al., 2018).
 Previously, Warren et al. (1999) showed that over 1954–1991 there were weak trends towards declining snow depth on sea ice in the Pacific sector.
 Recent observations indicate a substantial thinning of the spring snowpack in the western Arctic (Cavalieri et al., 2012; Brucker and Markus, 2013; Kurtz et al., 2013; Laxon et al., 2013; Webster et al., 2018).
 In contrast, thick snow over Arctic sea ice in the Atlantic sector north of Svalbard (snow thickness around 0.4 m or more) has been observed in the 1970s and since the 1990s (Rösel et al., 2018), but data are too sparse to detect trends.

 In summary, over 1979–2019 Arctic SIA has decreased for all months, with the strongest decrease in summer (very high confidence).
 Decadal means for SIA decreased from the first to the last decade in that period from 6.23 to 3.76 million km2 for September, and from 14.52 to 13.42 million km2 for March.
 Arctic sea ice has become younger, thinner and faster moving (very high confidence).
 Snow thickness on sea ice has decreased in the western Arctic Ocean (medium confidence).
-Since the Younger Dryas at the end of the LDT, proxy indicators show that Arctic sea ice has fluctuated on multiple time scales with a decrease in sea ice coverage during the Early Holocene and an increase from the MH to the mid-1400s.
+Since the Younger Dryas at the end of the LDT, proxy indicators show that Arctic sea ice has fluctuated on multiple time scales with a decrease in sea ice coverage during the Early Holocene and an increase from the MH to the mid-15th century.
 Current pan-Arctic sea ice coverage levels (annual mean and late summer) are unprecedentedly low since 1850 (high confidence), and with medium confidence for late summer for at least the past 1 kyr.

-Antarctic Sea Ice
+Antarctic sea ice

-AR5 reported a small but significant increase in the total annual mean Antarctic SIE that was very likely in the range of 1.2–1.8% per decade between 1979 and 2012 (0.13–0.20 million km2 per decade) (very high confidence), while SROCC reported that total Antarctic sea ice coverage exhibited no significant trend over the period of satellite observations (1979–2018) (high confidence).
-SROCC noted that a significant positive trend in mean annual ice cover between 1979 and 2015 had not persisted, due to three consecutive years of below-average ice cover (2016–2018).
-SROCC stated also that historical Antarctic sea ice data from different sources indicated a decrease in overall Antarctic sea ice cover since the early 1960s, but was too small to be separated from natural variability (high confidence).
+The AR5 reported a small but significant increase in the total annual mean Antarctic SIE that was very likely in the range of 1.2–1.8% per decade between 1979 and 2012 (0.13–0.20 million km2 per decade) (very high confidence), while SROCC reported that total Antarctic sea ice coverage exhibited no significant trend over the period of satellite observations (1979–2018) (high confidence).
+The SROCC noted that a significant positive trend in mean annual ice cover between 1979 and 2015 had not persisted, due to three consecutive years of below-average ice cover (2016–2018).
+The SROCC stated also that historical Antarctic sea-ice data from different sources indicated a decrease in overall Antarctic sea ice cover since the early 1960s, but was too small to be separated from natural variability (high confidence).